ramitmittal/sorted-firefox/README.md

 # Sorted
 Sorted is a web extension to sort bookmarks based on keywords entered by the user.
 Sorted is tested to work with Mozilla Firefox.
-An official realse and compatibility with other browsers is planned.
+An official release and compatibility with other browsers is planned.

 ### Usage
 * Clone the repository.